 The situation is different for an enterprise web entity with millions of pages (if not more).
 Such a website will, most likely, face issues with getting all that content indexed.

-That’s where optimizing for the crawl budget comes in handy.
-This way, an enterprise website can ensure that they maximize the available budget, and ensure that the most critical content gets crawled and indexed.
+That’s where optimizing for crawl budget comes in handy.
+Google's crawl budget for these large sites is critical to monitor and optimize.
+An enterprise website can ensure that they maximize their sites crawl budget, and ensure that the most critical content gets crawled and indexed.

 Let’s see how this is done, typically, starting from the beginning.

-The crawl budget is a predetermined number of requests for assets a crawler will do on a website.
-The budget is determined by the search engine, and once it is up, the crawler will stop accessing content on the site.
+A crawl budget is a predetermined number of requests for assets a crawler will do on a website.
+A site's crawl budget is determined by the search engine, and once it is up, the crawler will stop accessing content on the site.